DrJamesIves/Common_Birkbeck_TaskEngine/README.md

 ### createPresentation.m
 Used to create a presentation object, which can then be passed to addImgToPresentation when adding images to the presentation

+### addImgToPresentation.m
+Used to add images to a presentation object created in createPresentation.

 ## Video functions
 These are scripts that can be used on video data.